 Hatha yoga is the broad term that is defined as yoga that uses physical poses.
 This is the majority of what the western world would define yoga to be.
-If there is a practitioner advertising or teaching at the facility as a hatha yoga teacher, they most likely will be able to teach the beginner a series of poses and it is good introduction to the practice of yoga in general.
-Hatha yoga can be understood as introductory level, and move in to Ashtanga and Vinyasa.
+If there is a practitioner advertising or teaching at the facility as a hatha yoga teacher, they most likely will be able to teach the beginner a series of poses and it is a good introduction to the practice of yoga in general.
+Hatha yoga can be understood as introductory level, and move into Ashtanga and Vinyasa.
 Hatha yoga is taught at treatment centers so that clients can work at their pace while developing an understanding on the benefits.
 Ashtanga

 Ashtanga yoga is based on the Vedic principals and ancient texts that were turned from philosophy into practice.
 In America, it became popular in the 1970’s and is continuously utilized and popular today.
-There are physical poses used in sequence which combines breathing technique to each movement.
-Ashtanga yoga and Vinayasa style are similar, however Ashtanga has the same sequence and poses in the same order.
-It is rigorous, and more demanding, which will be used to increase heart rate due to the physical focus and strength building.
+There are physical poses used in a sequence which combines breathing technique to each movement.
+Ashtanga yoga and Vinayasa style are similar, however, Ashtanga has the same sequence and poses in the same order.
+It is rigorous, and more demanding, which will be used to increase the heart rate due to the physical focus and strength building.
 This practice is good for people who like routine and want to increase their proficiency before moving on to something new.

-Vinyasa yoga is similar to Ashtanga, with the main difference being that Vinyasas can change the sequence of poses each class.
+Vinyasa yoga is similar to Ashtanga, with the main difference being that Vinyasas can change the sequence of poses in each class.
 Vinyasa is a Sanskrit word that translates roughly to “placing special” or referring to the sequence of poses.
 In Vinyasa, the poses are transitioned in a conscientious and smooth approach, which the teacher will instruct, keeping the challenges of each individual in the group.
-Vinyasa will also concentrate on breath control in regards to sequence of poses and transitions of them.
+Vinyasa will also concentrate on breath control in regards to the sequence of poses and transitions of them.
 Vinyasa is also movement focused and will utilize music in the classes to keep it lively.
 The classes will develop poses with the individuals who attend, and several of the poses will be repeated in different order, with one or two new introduced each class.
 This is good for people who like to change up their routine but don’t want to learn everything new.